gretkierewicz/dissertation/README.md

 - Pensum model / new property - pensum_additional_horus_not_counted_into_limit + serializer update
 - README and minor additional hours factors JSON file update
 - Pensum model / Added min_for_contact_hours value and corresponding flag
+- Pensum model / Added job-time related factors and flags

 ### To be done:

 Major
-- Implement factors: deficits for contact hours and job-time hours limits
+- validator for reaching limit
 - Filters for employees possible to choose for plans/etc

 Minor